 Particular attention will be paid to the application of advanced intrapersonal and interpersonal skills to support the development of reflective practice.
 The skills of reflective journal and case study writing will be explored.

 Ethical and Legal Frameworks and the role of the International Student Advisor

 Central to the role of the professional working with international students in an advice and guidance capacity is the ability to access, understand and translate legal documents to ensure compliance.
 Good practice suggests this is mediated by the adviser's understanding of ethical principles guiding the interpretation of frameworks, and discernment in the management of individual casework.

 This module creates a working environment in which you develop confidence and competence to access and interpret ethical and legal frameworks; to discern what you may or may not advise students to do, and where you may or may not challenge decision-making and procedures.

 This learning is facilitated with reference to the specific role of the international student advisor and draws on your professional experiences, within the context of compliance requirements on the one hand and Office of the Immigration Services Commissioner (OISC) regulation of advisors on the other.
 Further, you will learn to make judicious risk assessments and identify competent practice within given limitations.

-Managing Complexity: Enhancing the Student Advisor's Influence and Impact (delivered in June)
+Managing Complexity: Enhancing the Student Advisor's Influence and Impact

 The international student adviser plays a key role in balancing institutional compliance re immigration frameworks with the advice and guidance needs of the individual.
 They have a responsibility to reflect on their work and discern key themes, recurring issues and challenges which warrant further action on the part of the institution, and develop the awareness and understanding of others in order to influence attitudes, procedures and policy in the wider institution.